Antique Mason Jar Values: Logo, Mold, Color and Closure

 While every market is local, these ballpark ranges help frame expectations for clean, damage-free jars:

-• Clear, machine-made common brands (Kerr, Atlas, Ball): market-dependent values with occasional premiums for strong embossing or mint closures.
+• Clear, machine-made common brands (Kerr, Atlas, Ball): a value that must be established from current, topic-matched sales with occasional premiums for strong embossing or mint closures.

-• Amber jars (non-repro, correct closure): market-dependent values+; more for early/rare embossings and deep, even color.
+• Amber jars (non-repro, correct closure): a value that must be established from current, topic-matched sales+; more for early/rare embossings and deep, even color.

-• Cobalt jars with desirable embossing: market-dependent values+ depending on maker, size, and condition.
+• Cobalt jars with desirable embossing: a value that must be established from current, topic-matched sales+ depending on maker, size, and condition.

 • Early 1858-embossed jars with documented makers in rare colors: low hundreds to low thousands.